patrickhener/goshs/SECURITY.md

 ## Reporting a Vulnerability

-Security issues are welcome to be reported in the issue section.
+Security issues are welcome to be reported in the issue section or as security advisory.
 Please be precise how to reproduce the issue including the version you use, the OS you run on and possibly the request you made or a Proof-of-Concept command line.

 I will try to assess the issues as soon as possible.